Yellowstone Naturalist | Summer Session

 Field Seminars

 There is no better outdoor classroom than the Greater Yellowstone Ecosystem – one of the largest nearly intact temperate-zone ecosystems in the world.
-Yellowstone’s wealth of natural and cultural diversity includes the largest concentration of hydrothermal features, 10,000+ years of vast human history, an abundance of wildlife, varied vegetation, numerous lakes, rivers, and creeks, and unique geologic wonders.
-Based out of the historic Lamar Buffalo Ranch, this certificate-level course participants will learn in-depth about this unique and amazing ecosystem.
-Through a variety of outings, guest speakers, activities, and lectures participants will gain the skills of a Yellowstone naturalist and will encounter a diversity of winter ecosystems.
-During this week-long course, learn to understand and interpret wildlife, geology, plants, cultural history, and ecological management of the Greater Yellowstone Ecosystem.
-With completion of this course participants will be provided a Yellowstone Naturalist certification in addition to a Montana Master Naturalist certification, through the Montana Natural History Center.
+Yellowstone's wealth of natural and cultural diversity includes the largest concentration of hydrothermal features, 10,000+ years of vast human history, an abundance of wildlife, varied vegetation, numerous lakes, rivers, and creeks, and unique geologic wonders.
+In this certificate-level course, you will learn in-depth about this unique and amazing ecosystem.
+Through a variety of outings, guest speakers, activities, and lectures, you will gain the skills of a Yellowstone naturalist and will encounter a diversity of habitat types.
+During this week-long course, you will learn to understand and interpret wildlife, geology, plants, cultural history, and ecological management of the Greater Yellowstone Ecosystem.
+With completion of this course, you will be provided a Yellowstone Naturalist certification in addition to a Montana Master Naturalist certification, through the Montana Natural History Center.

 About the instructor